RANDSUM/randsum-ts/RANDSUM_DICE_NOTATION.md

 Roll additional dice whenever a die in the pool rolls its maximum value

 ```
-Roll an additional die every time you roll maximum value of a die
+Roll four d20.
+If any roll a 20, roll an additional die!

 4d20!
 ```